 A Canadian bet, or Super Yankee, is a multiple that includes 26 bets on five selections.
 This includes 10 doubles, 10 trebles, 5 four-fold accumulators and 1 five-fold accumulator.
 At least 2 selections must come in to see a return.
 A £1 bet on a Canadian, would cost you £26.

 Cashback is a promotion offered by bookmakers.
-If your bet loses, your stake will be returned as a free bet.
+If your bet loses, some or all of your stake will be returned.
+This could be as a Free Bet, a cash amount or a bonus.

-Cashout allows the bettor the opportunity to get money back, before the event has finished.
+Cashout allows the bettor the opportunity to get money back before the event has finished.
 At any point, the amount you are offered is relative to the likelihood of your bet winning.
+This is particularly popular in multiple bets to take a profit when in a good position so the bettor does not lose everything if results turn against them.

 A Combination Forecast is a bet type associated with horse or greyhound racing.
-A punter would pick 3 or more selections in a race, and receive winnings if 2 of those selections finish in the top two, in any order.
+A punter would pick three or more selections in a race and receive winnings if two of those selections finish first and second, in any order.
 The more selections, the higher the stake.
+(This is effectively a series of straight forecast bets placed together and requires multiple stakes according to the number of selections).

 When a bettor places money in their betting account, it is known as a Deposit.